 The structure of NHS management is under review following the introduction of the Health and Social Care Bill (2011) into Parliament on 19 January 2011.
 In future PCO population estimates may be replaced by population estimates for areas more relevant to any new NHS management structure.
 Key users of these statistics will be consulted before any changes are made to the range of population estimates available for health geographies within England.
-Further information on the Health and Social Care Bill (2011) can be found at:
+Further information on the Health and Social Care Bill (2011)

 In mid-2010 the population of England was 52,234,000, an increase of 0.8 per cent on mid-2009 and 5.6 per cent on mid-2001.